 The demineralizer filter cartridge will last longer if pre-filtered water is used, although this is not a requirement.
-Rather than filling the recirculation system reservoir with tap water, you can use filtered drinking water (not spring water) or distilled water (supermarket quality, but not triple distilled lab quality).
+Rather than filling the recirculation system reservoir with tap water, you can use filtered drinking water (not spring water).

 Water Recirculation System Assembly